neoking89/owlsight/README.md

 - Add `owl_save_namespace` `owl_load_namespace` functions to save and load all variables inside the Python interpreter.
 This is useful if you want to save any code created by a model.
 Or load a namespace from a previous session.
 - `ProcessorMemoryContext` can be used as a context_manager to clean up resources from `TextGenerationProcessor`, like the model, from memory after usage.
-- Improved `config:rag` functionality with the new `sentence-transformer-weight` option.
+- Improved `config:rag` functionality with the new `sentence_transformer_weight` option.
 This allows to weigh the sentence-transformer part in the RAG model next to the already present TFIDF, improving semantic search capabilities.
+- Improved `config:rag` functionality with the new `sentence_transformer_name_or_path` option.
+This allows to specify the name or path to a sentence-transformer model, which is used for embedding.
 - Add `DocumentSearcher` class to offer a general RAG solution for documents.
 At its core, uses a combination of TFIDF and Sentence Transformer.
 - Add `DocumentReader` class to read text from a broad range of file formats.
 This class is build on top of Apache Tika.
 - Improved `owl_read` with the new `DocumentReader` class.
 As input, you can now pass a directory or a list of files.